egmontmika/egmontmika.com/content/blog/what-do-you-stand-up-for.md

 draft = "true"
 +++

-You know exactly what to do now.
+You know exactly what to do.

-What would be the right.
-What would turn the situation to the better.
-And you that you could make it happen.
+What would be the right action in order to turn the situation.
+And you know you could do it.

 Yet, you hesitate.